OSEA Collective Bargaining Agreement

 - Family Vision Plan.

 - Long Term Disability (LTD) insurance for all employees who work a minimum of twenty (20) hours per week.
-The plan shall include a waiting period and provide 60 percent salary (maximum $2,000) payable to age sixty-five (65) for illness or accident.
+The plan shall include a waiting period and provide sixty percent (60%) salary (maximum $2,000) payable to age sixty-five (65) for illness or accident.
 This LTD benefit shall be integrated with PERS Disability benefits, Social Security Disability benefits, Workers’ Compensation benefits, and other group disability insurance benefits.
-Benefits shall commence on the 91st day of continuous disability.
+Benefits shall commence on the ninety-first (91st) day of continuous disability.

-If an employee submits a written resignation to Human Resources effective for the following school year and does so before August 1st, the District’s payment of premiums shall continue through the month of August provided he/she is not receiving health insurance benefits from a new employer during this time.
-The employee must complete employment for his/her current work calendar in order to receive this benefit through August.
-The employee may enroll in the plan of his/her own choosing subject to the conversion rights provided by the carrier and the applicable COBRA regulations.
+If an employee submits a written resignation to Human Resources effective for the following school year and does so before August 1st, the District’s payment of premiums shall continue through the month of August provided they are not receiving health insurance benefits from a new employer during this time.
+T he employee must complete employment for their current work calendar in order to receive this benefit through August.
+The employee may enroll in the plan of their own choosing subject to the conversion rights provided by the carrier and the applicable COBRA regulations.

 Regular part-time classified employees will receive group insurance benefits enumerated above and received by regular full-time classified employees subject to the following: